hiromimiyata/credit-risk-classification/README.md

 Confusion Matrix :

-True positives (label 1 correctly predicted as label 1) = 615
+True positives (label 1 correctly predicted as label 1) = * 615

 True negatives (label 0 correctly predicted as label 0) = 18649

 False positives (label 0 incorrectly predicted as label 1) = 116

-False negatives (label 1 incorrectly predicted as label 0) = 4
+False negatives (label 1 incorrectly predicted as label 0) = * 4

 # Summary:

 Both original and resampled data models are good at predicting the creditworthiness of customers.
 The resampled data model has a slightly better accuracy and recall score.
 The original data model has a higher precision score.
+The confusion matrix shows that the original data model is better at finding true negatives and has fewer false positives.
+The resampled data model has a higher true positive outcome and less false negatives.